mattermost-community/focalboard/website/site/content/download/personal-edition/ubuntu.md

 ## Install NGINX

-By default, the Mattergoals server runs on port 8000 (specified in config.json).
+By default, the Matternote server runs on port 8000 (specified in config.json).
 We recommend running NGINX as a web proxy to forward http and websocket requests from port 80 to it.
 To install NGINX, run:

 ```
 sudo apt update